Mannlicher M1893: Development

-Around the year 1890 the Romanian military started its search for a small bore, smokeless powder firearm to replace the breech-loading single-shot Martini–Henry M1879.
+Around the year 1890 the Romanian military started its search for a small-bore firearm powered by smokeless powder to replace the breech-loading single-shot Martini–Henry M1879.
 They turned to the nearby Österreichische Waffenfabriksgesellschaft (ŒWG) in Steyr, Austria-Hungary where then-factory manager Otto Schönauer was modifying the German Gewehr 1888 rifle, the license on which ŒWG got as a compensation for patent infringement by the Komissiongewehr's designers on Ferdinand Mannlicher's en-bloc clip feeding system.
 After Mannlicher and Schönauer removed all the obvious defects of the G88 caused by its hasty design (mainly fixed the double feeding problem by modifying bolt head geometry) and adapted the German modernization of the clip allowing the latter to be fed into the rifle regardless of whether the clip was turned up or down for a rimmed round, the Model 1892 rifle was ready for testing by the Romanian Army.
 A number of 8,000 rifles were ordered between 1891 and 1892.
 After some minor improvements, the final variant, the M1893, chambered for the 6.5x53R round also called the "6.5x53.5mmR Romanian", was put into production.
 Compared to the M1892 model, the M1893 had an additional stacking rod, reinforcing ribs on the lower part of the magazine housing, and a safety feature was added to the bolt so it could not be re-inserted if assembled improperly.
 Unlike the Austrian-issue Mannlicher M1895 straight-pull bolt-action rifle, the Romanian rifle had a conventional turn-bolt.

 The rifle's adoption caused some controversy, as despite the weapon's approval by King Carol I, General Constantin Budișteanu derided the Austrian rifle as un baton ("a stick") that required improvements.
 The rifle's bore, smaller than the usual Mannlicher product, also caused difficulties in finding compatible gunpowder.

 A carbine variant was also introduced, it was 98 cm long and featured a bent bolt handle.
 It was used by cavalry and artillery units.
 Unlike the rifles, the carbines could not mount bayonets.
 This forced the cavalry units fighting on foot to use their lances in melee combat during the 1916 campaign.
 A bayonet was eventually added to 20,000 carbines after an invention by cavalry Captain Botez.